N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 # Creating the Dockerfile

-In order to build our docker container we are going to write a `Dockerfile`  that will contain all the instruction to create the container.
-The instruction specific to ethminer can be found on the [`docs/BUILD.md`](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md) file of the ethermine repo.
+In order to build our docker container we are going to write a `Dockerfile`  that will contain all the instruction to create the docker image.
+The original building instructions specific to ethminer can be found on the [`docs/BUILD.md`](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md) file of the ethermine repo.

 In our Dockerfile, we first start by writing the following line that allows us to use a premade image from Nvidia containing the drivers as a base image, on top of which we will install the drivers.
 As you can see here our docker image will have the driver version `460.73.01`.